Created and reviewed for accuracy by researchers at the Universal Life Church Ministries

 After you've contacted your marriage authority, you should visit our online store to purchase whatever documentation will be required.
 We typically advise ministers in Washington D.C. to get an Ordination Package and to add a Letter of Good Standing to her or his order.
 Minister registration is required in Washington D.C., you will be required to present proof of your ordination to the local authorities before any marriages you perform will be accepted as having been legally solemnized.
 As an added bonus, having this proof of your ordination will provide peace-of-mind to any couple that you intend to marry.
 Additionally, please attempt to leave at least 3 weeks between the date of the wedding ceremony and your order, to ensure that you receive all of your materials in advance.

-4 How to Perform a Wedding in District Of Columbia
+4 How to get Married in District Of Columbia

 Now that you've done all of the above, you are ready to perform the wedding!
 Be sure that the couple has picked up their Washington D.C. marriage license from the appropriate office.
 This license never expires, but there is a 3-day mandatory waiting period between when the couple receives the marriage license in Washington D.C. and when the ceremony may be legally performed.
 Please be aware that the signed license must be returned to the issuing office within 10 days of the completion of the wedding ceremony.